-One of the questions I am often asked from my clients is: how do I tone my glutes?
+One of the questions I am often asked by my clients is: how do I tone my glutes?

-The glutes also connect the upper body with lower body whilst in standing position, help create pelvic stability, are involved in lower back pain and create what is called legs extension when you are running or walking.
+The glutes also connect the upper body with the lower body whilst in a standing position, help create pelvic stability, are involved in lower back pain, and create what is called leg extension when you are running or walking.
 With all these functions, it is not a surprise that the answer to the question above is not an easy one.

 1.Mix both floor work and standing exercises.